woodser/monero-ts/README.md

 # Monero C++ Library

-This project is a library for using Monero wallets in C++ by wrapping [Monero Core's](https://github.com/monero-project/monero) C++ wallet, [wallet2](https://github.com/monero-project/monero/blob/master/src/wallet/wallet2.h).
+This project is a C++ library for using Monero wallets by wrapping [Monero Core's](https://github.com/monero-project/monero) C++ wallet, [wallet2](https://github.com/monero-project/monero/blob/master/src/wallet/wallet2.h).

 In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and for long-term use in the Monero project.